Union of Working People's Forces-Corrective Movement: Military structure and organization

 Like other Lebanese Nasserist parties, the UWPF-CM had its own militia, the Nasser's Forces (Arabic: قوات ناصر | Quwwat an-Nasir) or Forces de Nasser in French, whose formation was announced on April 15, 1975.
-The party and its military wing were supported financially and militarily by the Libyan government.
+The party and its military wing were supported financially and militarly by the Libyan government.

 The UWPF-CM in the Lebanese Civil War

-Although small in size, the Nasser's Forces took part in fighting in Beirut, in the Battle of the Hotels, Chyah, on the Ras Nabi-Sodeco axis, at Khandak El Ghamik as well as in combats in Mount Lebanon (Aley, Qmatiyeh and Bdadoun).
+Although small in size, the Nasser's Forces took part in the street battles that engulfed Beirut, notably on the Battle of the Hotels, Chyah, on the Ras Nabi-Sodeco axis, at Khandak El Ghamik, as well as clashes at Mount Lebanon (Aley, Qmatiyeh and Bdadoun).

 However, relations with its LNM coalition partners were strained to the point of the Nasser's Forces battling rival Nasserite parties such as the Al-Mourabitoun in November 1975 over control of the Karantina district in East Beirut.

 The party underwent a split in 1978.
 In an extraordinary congress there was a dispute between Al-Arab, who argued in favour of alliance with the governments of Iraq and Libya, and his opponents led by Hassan Qubaysi.
-On July 23, 1978 Al-Arab was declared expelled from the party and Qubaysi was named new General Secretary of the party.
+On July 23, 1978 Al-Arab was declared expelled from the party and Qubaysi was named the new General Secretary of the party.

 The Nasser's Forces continued confronting the Christian Lebanese Front right-wing militias between 1978 and 1982.
-After the 1982 Israeli invasion of Lebanon and the departure of PLO, the Nasser Forces went underground and supposedly converted itself into a clandestine resistance group.
+After the 1982 Israeli invasion of Lebanon and the departure of the PLO, the Nasser Forces went underground and supposedly converted itself into a clandestine resistance group.